-- comparison and therefore there was not a reputational risk. - Delivering the planning system through Service Level Agreements and in partnership was always going to be a challenge for the Authority but it gives the Authority lots of positive engagement with local communities.
-SDNPA were National Leaders in the extent we used partnerships to deliver the planning service. - 168.
-RESOLVED: That the Committee: - 1.
-Received the Quarter 2 performance report
+• Delivering the planning system through Service Level Agreements and in partnership was always going to be a challenge for the Authority but it gives the Authority lots of positive engagement with local communities.
+SDNPA were National Leaders in the extent we used partnerships to deliver the planning service.

+168. RESOLVED: That the Committee:

+I. Received the Quarter 2 performance report